pratyushb25/ML-Project_dragline_factors/README.md

 ### Columns
 - Input: Dragline, Method, Dip, Width, Coal Thickness, Pass Thicknesses
-- Output: Cast Factors, Dozer Push Factors, Dragline Factors, Total Prime Factors It's recommended to keep the input and output columns in their original place since the model relies on Excel's column labels to manipulate the data.
+- Output: Cast Factors, Dozer Push Factors, Dragline Factors, Total Prime Factors It's recommended to keep the input and output columns in their original place because the model relies on Excel's column labels to interact with the data.

 ## Model Details